CreatorRa/Ski-Resort-Buddy/README.md

 Environment helpers: set `REGION="Verbier"` to preselect a region or `CSV_PATH=/path/to/data.csv` to override the dataset before running the script.
 The menu allows you to choose a country interactively before launching the dashboard; leave the prompt empty to analyse all countries.
+Calling the script without arguments now opens the menu automatically.

 ## 📈 Snow Trend Plots